valentin-morice/laravel_certification_notes/README.md

 ]);
 ```

-If using route model binding, specify the model type-hinted using the `--model` option on the artisan `make:controller` command.
+If using route model binding, specify the model type-hinted using the `--model` flag on the artisan `make:controller` command.
 Use the dotted notation to nest resources controllers.

 ## Views